mohammadkamel74/Face_Recognition_smile_pattern/README.md

 ### 5) Optical Flow and Landmarks Tracking

 In this project, we have selected 13 landmarks, therefore we will have 13 patterns.
 Optical flow gives us how the position of a point changes during video sequences.
 So we will have 13 patterns belonging to a person.
-Combination of these patterns would make a unique smile pattern.
+Combination of these patterns would make a unique smile pattern per person.
 It worth to mention that we must tune the hyperparameters of lulas-kanade algorithms.
 The optimal value for parameters in this investigations are winSize=(40, 40), maxLevel=5, criteria=(5, 0.001)

 <img src="img/Capture4.PNG" width="300" height="300">